 After finding out that my ankle was in fact sprained, I was told to go see a physical therapist and fork over some big bucks to treat it.
 In addition, I was told that the treatment would require some 6-8 weeks before full recovery.
 Not only did the major cost of the treatment bother me but I hesitated to commit to such a lengthy time frame as well.
 In about two weeks, I was about to go on a once-in-a-life back-packing adventure to Asia with my buddies, and I did not want to cancel the trip nor become the lame duck opting out of hikes and adventure sports during the trip.
 I needed a solution pronto.
 Perhaps there were other remedies out there that could heal me, I had convinced myself.

 I went back home and scoured the web.
 I came across easy-to-do rehabilitation exercises intended to heal sprained ankles and I was intrigued.
-Investigating further, I found that there was an easy 3-step technique which harnessed the body’s natural healing abilities to treat the sprain.
+Investigating further, I found that there was an easy 3-step technique which harnessed the body’s natural healing abilities to treat a sprained ankle.
 This was when I discovered the scientific findings of the H.E.M.
 Ankle Rehab System described in the e-book of the same name.

 The three steps could be performed at home without any medication and equipment and it was designed for fast relief – which was ideal for me in my precarious situation.
 I was astonished to find that the H.E.M. rehab system had helped over 50,000 people of all ages and guaranteed pain-free results in 3-7 days.
 It also claimed that it would be able to heal older injuries (since it had been almost a month since I had sprained my ankle).
 More importantly, ankle re-injury was also going to be reduced and athletic performance was going to be returned to normal.
 This point greatly intrigued me.
 It turns out that sprained ankles, if improperly treated reduced athletic performance – a prospect that scared me because I am an avid soccer player.
 I just had to try out this H.E.M. process.